link1905/Unity-SummerRest/README.md

 ### Source generation

 The plugin helps to leverage your structure to automatically generate corresponding source code called in runtime.
-Click `Generate source to` to initiate the process
+Click `Generate source to` to initiate the process (since this process is kind of heavy, it's wise to let you run it manually)
 ![](Screenshots/3_source_0_button.png)

 The generated source will be structured as what you have designed in Editor.
 The name of each class reflects on the name of the associated endpoint